 Rumours went around that the Bosnian Serbs were eager to resume shelling Baščaršija, the Muslim area of the city, soon after the Christmas festivities.

 Barricades had been erected and snipers were also ordered to shoot at any Bosniak that came out of their house.

-Muniba had already escaped the bloody massacre that past August when she went out to the open marketplace to buy fresh food and vegetables from farmers’ stalls on that freezing day.
-By the will of God, she had left four-year old Jasminka with a neighbour when she saw mounted Serbian Separatists drive up to the market.
+Muniba had already escaped the bloody massacre that past August, when she went out to the open marketplace to buy fresh food and vegetables from farmers’ stalls on that freezing day.
+By the will of God, she had left four-year old Jasminka with a neighbour.
+She saw mounted Serbian separatists drive up to the market.
 She had the insight to run to safety just in time before a mortar bomb exploded in the middle of the market crowd killing men, women and children.

 Ferid said that she was to take the first train for Tuzla, where Uncle had a farm two kilometres out in the countryside.
 In Belgrade, Ferid would join her for a week’s leave.

-Muniba packed the minimum for herself and her daughter, Jasminka, took some food and went straight to the station, pushing the child’s chair through the debris-spattered streets of Sarajevo, under the liquid pink light of the rising sun.
+Muniba had packed the minimum for herself and her daughter, took some food and went straight to the station, pushing the child’s chair through the debris-spattered streets of Sarajevo, under the liquid pink light of the rising sun.
 The desperate flight made her feel a stitch on the side of her stomach.
 She knew she had to hold on for a bit longer, be strong and brave.

-At the station, she was given a seat on a train already full of evacuees.
-Only the comforting presence of the United Nations Peace Keeping Forces and their frequent spot checks, kept her calm during the long and arduous journey.
+The main station was chock o block with refugees and evacuees.
+The wagons were already packed yet people kept mounting the tall steps.
+The sound of warnings from the loudspeakers added to the confusion.
+An attendant helped her inside.
+Walking through the crowded corridor, a traveller offered her his seat.
+She thanked and looked around, drawing comfort from the presence of the United Nations Peace Keeping Forces.
+Their frequent spot checks kept her calm during the long and arduous journey.

 Looking out she noticed that it had started to snow.
 Small icy flakes disintegrated into nothing on impact with the pane, some bigger ones leaving rivulets of fast zig-zagging water before falling prey to the speeding train.

-By the time Muniba reached Tuzla, it was midday on the 24th and young Jasminka had developed a temperature.
+By the time Muniba reached Tuzla, it was midday and young Jasminka had developed a temperature.
 She hailed a rundown vehicle and went directly to her uncle’s farm as instructed by her husband.
+She did not recognize so neglected was it.
+There were no flowers pots on the outside window sills, the window panes were grimy, the frames paint peeling, no aromatic herbs growing around the perimeter of the farm-house.

-She knocked on the door expecting to see the happy smiles of her relatives, only to be met by an old Serbian gipsy surrounded by a number of bedraggled children with soiled faces raked with traces of tears.
+She wandered but knocked all the same expecting to be greeted by the happy smiles of her relatives, only to be met by an old Serbian gipsy surrounded by several bedraggled children with soiled faces raked with traces of tears.

+Acrid smell of food hit her nostrils.
+She had a view along the gloomy and dirty corridor.
+A man’s voice boomed from its bowels, ’Who is it at this time?’

 She was brandishing a woodcutter’s hatchet and shouting obscenities at her in Serbian dialect.

-She ran, wondering what had happened to uncle and her cousins and what to do next.
+She ran, wondering what had happened to Uncle and her cousins and what to do next.
 She pushed the chair along the muddy paths back to Tuzla.
 She knew the town, the hills, the paths and the cool brooks from having spent wonderful summers there before the war.
-This brought to mind her husband Ferid and the last time he came to see her after the market massacre and who now was up in those hills fighting with the Bosnian Muslim Forces.
+This brought to mind her husband, Ferid, and the last time he came to see her after the market massacre and who now was up in those hills fighting with the Bosnian Muslim Forces.